awesome-astra/docs/docs/pages/develop/languages/java.md

 ### 3.1 Drivers 4.x

-!!! important "Version 4.x is recommended version"
+!!! important "Version 4.x is recommended"

 Version 4 is major redesign of the internal architecture.
 As such, it is not binary compatible with previous versions.
 However, most of the concepts remain unchanged, and the new API will look very familiar to 2.x and 3.x users.